Sarah E Dietrich

 University of Paris VII, Masters of Arts, History La femme comme trosième sexe: La remise en cause du rôle dela femme

 University of Pennsylvania, Bachelor of Arts, History and French, minor Women's Studies

 Faculty and staff development, grammar for teachers, bilingual language and literacy development.

-Teach courses in MAT in ESOL, Sheltered English Immersion for MAT candidates, Foundations of Writing (ESL).
+Teach courses in MAT in ESOL (English to Speakers of Other Languages), Sheltered English Immersion for MAT candidates, Foundations of Writing (ESL).

 Faculty Learning Community- Intercultural Competence

 Professional Learning Community- Training Peer Tutors to Work with Multilingual Learners

 “Studying abroad: Impact(s) on the beliefs of future teachers.”
 (2011).Summaries of selected presentations.
 Morelia, Michoacan, Mexico.
 MEXTESOL.

 "Professional Development and English Language Teaching in Tamaulipas: Describing the Training and Challenges of Two Groups of Teachers".
 (2007) Special Topic Issue,: The Professionalization of ELT in Mexico: National and local perspectives.
 MEXTESOL Journal.

 “Falling Into Place: A Trip to Mexico Helps Put theExperiences of International Students into Perspective.”
 Salem Statement.
 Fall 2007.